 Measured Right Turn - You may be asked to drive forward and make a right turn around a cone.
-You should try to bring the right rear wheel(s) of your vehicle as close to the base of the cone as possible without hitting it.
+You should try to bring the right rear wheel(s) of your vehicle as close to the base of the cone as possible without hitting it or crossing any boundary lines.
 (See Figure 11-6.)